-45 Cyberbullying Statistics and Facts to Make Texting Safer
+Cyberbullying Facts: 45 Statistics to Make Texting Safer

-45 Cyberbullying Statistics and Facts to Make Texting Safer
+Cyberbullying Facts: 45 Statistics to Make Texting Safer

 cyberbully statistics

-Here are the most relevant statistics about cyberbullying in 2023 to help you better spot, understand, and put a stop to cyberbullying — plus some advice for parents on how to keep kids safe.
+Keep reading for the most relevant statistics about cyberbullying in 2026 to help you better spot, understand, and put a stop to cyberbullying — plus some advice for parents on how to keep kids safe.

 Parents can limit cyberbullying via text message

-We believe text messaging is an excellent way to communicate both professionally and personally, but there’s no question that some groups out there can use text messaging for nefarious purposes.
+Text messaging is an excellent way to communicate both professionally and personally, but some groups use text messaging for nefarious purposes, including various cyberbullying behaviors such as name-calling, rumor-spreading, and sending unwanted explicit images.

 Here are some measures that parents can take to prevent bullying over text message.

-Help create a plan for smartphone use in schools
+Help create a plan for smartphone use in high school students

 In our recent survey about smartphone use in schools, we found that 39% of teachers thought the biggest challenge when it comes to using phones at school is that students use them inappropriately.

 Bullying can be a big part of this problem.
-While 46.4% of parents want teachers to incorporate smartphone use into their lesson plans more often, creating a plan to help reduce the amount of inappropriate smartphone use is likely something that would take collaboration between both parents and teachers.
+While 46.4% of parents want teachers to incorporate smartphones into their lesson plans more often, creating a plan to reduce inappropriate smartphone use is likely something that would require collaboration between both parents and teachers.

 Consider Screen Time Limits